VitionVlad/ShadowTech/README.md

 this is a simple tool to convert obj file to java file, ready for use, works really simple.
 # ppmtoClass
 same thing as objtoclass but for ppm images
+# web version
+web ersion is in early development, but it already can do some simple works!